Chandler8/On-Stage/README.md

 ## Deployment

-This app is deployed [here](https://global-fire-watch.herokuapp.com/)
+This app is deployed [here](https://still-retreat-65409.herokuapp.com/)

 ## Installation

 To run this application locally, please clone to repository to your local machine.

+This application functions in a backend enviornment at http://localhost:5000/ and a frontend enviornment at http://localhost:3000/

 Then run the following sets of commands in this order: